Upper Midwest braces for blizzard, nearly 2 feet of snow

-The storm was to begin around midday and continue through Thursday morning, dumping heavy snow and ice over parts of the Dakotas, Nebraska, Minnesota, Iowa and Wisconsin.
-The wind might hit 50 mph in some places.
+The storm was to begin around midday and continue through Thursday morning in parts of the Dakotas, Nebraska, Minnesota, Iowa and Wisconsin, with winds gusting as high as 50 mph in some places and wind chills as frigid as minus 50 degrees Fahrenheit.

 The snowfall could be historic, even in a region accustomed to heavy snow.
-Total accumulation could hit 25 inches, with the heaviest amounts falling across east-central Minnesota and west-central Wisconsin, the National Weather Service said.
+As much as 25 inches may pile up, with the heaviest amounts falling across east-central Minnesota and west-central Wisconsin, the National Weather Service said.

-The Minneapolis-St. Paul area could see 2 feet of snow or more for the first since in over 30 years.
-More than a foot of snow was expected in the South Dakota cities of Sioux Falls and Pierre.
+The Minneapolis-St. Paul area could see 2 feet of snow or more for the first time in over 30 years.

 People are also reading…

 Some families scrambled to get shopping done before the weather closed in.
-At a Costco in St. Louis Park, Minnesota, 52-year-old Molly Schirmer stocked up on heat-and-serve dinners and Mexican Coca-Colas, knowing that she and her two teenagers might get stuck at home.
+At a Costco in the Minneapolis suburb of St. Louis Park, Molly Schirmer stocked up on heat-and-serve dinners and Mexican Coca-Colas, knowing that she and her two teenagers might get stuck at home.

 "The schools are already preparing to go online, so the kids will probably be home doing online school," Schirmer said of her 13- and 15-year-olds.

+At another Costco in suburban Eagan, Larry and Sue Lick bought toilet paper, kitchen essentials and coffee ahead of the storm.
+They also rescheduled medical appointments and a family gathering, just to stay off the roads.

+"It's not so much our driving, but you've got to worry about everybody else driving, with so many accidents caused by people that don't know the winter driving," said Larry Lick, 77.

-The weather service said the blizzard will actually involve two rounds.
+The weather service said the blizzard will involve two rounds.
 For the Minneapolis-St. Paul area, the first blast arrives Wednesday afternoon with up to 7 inches of snow.
-Round 2 starting later Wednesday and extending into Thursday is the real whopper, “with an additional 10 to 20 inches expected.”
+Round 2, starting later Wednesday and extending into Thursday, will be the real whopper, "with an additional 10 to 20 inches expected."

 Weather service meteorologist Frank Pereira said the system was expected to affect about 43 million Americans.